Watch the webinar now:

 • Risk assessment: Systematic analysis of potential risks with existing and new suppliers

-• Monitoring: Continuous monitoring of supplier performance and external influencing factors
+• Monitoring: Continuous monitoring of supplier evaluation and external influencing factors

 • Risk mitigation: development of strategies such as diversification or alternative supplier plans